build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 }

 ```
-In this section you enabled GuardDuty, created the threat list and added the Elastic IP address of the Malicious EC2 instance to that list.
+In this section, you enabled GuardDuty, created the threat list, and added the Elastic IP address of the Malicious EC2 instance to that list.
+Next, we're going to create an SNS Rule.

 ## Step 5: Create the SNS Terraform Module

 In this section we will use [Terraform](https://www.terraform.io/) to create an SNS Rule.
-SNS is the Simple Notification Service and it enabled you to send notification when certain criteria is met.
-SNS itself doesn't match an action to send a message, rather we will use EventBridge for that.
-However since EventBridge will need a rule to send notifications we create the SNS rule first.
+SNS is the Simple Notification Service and it enables you to send a notification when certain criteria are met.
+SNS itself doesn't match an action to send a message; we will use EventBridge for that.
+However, since EventBridge will need a rule to send notifications, we must create the SNS rule first.

 5.1.
-Beginning in the `modules/sns/variables.tf` file you will need to create two variables.
+Beginning in the `modules/sns/variables.tf` file, you will need to create two variables:

 1. `sns_name` to name the SNS topic that we will create.
 2. `email` to hold the email address we will use to subscribe to our notifications.